 This fund is the primary operating fund of the City of Kenmore.
 It accounts for all financial resources except those required or elected to be accounted for in another fund.
 The Strategic Reserve Fund was created to serve as the City's emergency reserve Fund and is combined with the General Fund for financial reporting purposes.
 The Strategic Opportunities Fund was created in 2013 to provide resources that would enable the City to make key investments or take advantage of strategic opportunities as they present themselves.
-The Sammamish River Bridge Fund was created by a transfer of General Fund dollars in anticipation of maintenance, study, evaluation, design, future rehabilitation, and/or replacement of the bridge.
 The Kenmore Village Fund, is primarily a property management activity with non-restricted revenues.
 These funds are combined with the General Fund for financial reporting purposes.